presentator/presentator/packages/starter/README.md

     > Check [.env](https://github.com/presentator/presentator-spa/blob/master/.env) for all available options.

-7. Run again `composer install` to make sure that the application is inited correctly.
+7. Run `composer install` to make sure that the application is properly inited.

 6. (optional) Setup a cron task to process unread screen comments: